 At SUNY Brockport, Stewart taught courses on Africa, China, Anthropological Theory, Magic and Witchcraft, Gender, and Language and Culture.
 She served as chair of the department from 1994-1999.
-Dr. Stewart was also an accomplished pianist.
-When she died in 1999, she remembered the Department of Anthropology in her will, and we, in turn, created this award in her name to honor an outstanding sophomore.
+When Stewart passed away in 1999, she remembered the Department of Anthropology in her will, and in turn, the department created this award in her name to honor an outstanding sophomore majoring in anthropology.

 Recent Award Winners

 - 2017-2018: Matt Vineyard